About This Project

 Finding the Spomeniks

-During the initial planning stages of my trip, one of the decisions I made from the start was that I was NOT going to go to the Balkans blindly, not knowing where the spomeniks were.
-I wanted to be able to know where to go and where to find each of them once I got over there in order to avoid struggling through getting lost in a part of the world I did not know and attempting to communicate with people whose language I did not speak.
-Unfortunately, for the vast majority of spomeniks, little to no information existed online describing their exact locations.
+During the initial planning stages of my trip, one of the decisions I made from the start was that I was NOT going to go to the former Yugoslav region blindly.
+I wanted to be able to know where to go and where to find each spomenik site once I got over there in order to avoid struggling through getting lost in a part of the world I did not know and attempting to communicate with people whose language I did not speak.
+Unfortunately, for the vast majority of spomenik sites, little to no information existed online describing their exact locations.
 As such, I was forced to be more creative in my search for them.

 I started my sleuthing using Jan Kempenaers late-2000s photo-set.
-While Kempenaers does not describe the location of the spomeniks in his work, when referencing each spomenik, he does name them by the town or village which they are most closely settled near.
+While Kempenaers did not describe the exact location of the spomenik sites in his book, he does, however, name them by the town or village which they are most closely settled near.
 These were my first clues.
-With knowing the closest towns or villages, I then accessed those regions via satellite view on Google Maps, then, scoured the countrysides looking for them.
-Thankfully, most of them are quite large and strangely shape, so, on satellite imagery, they tended to stand out quite prominently if you knew what you were looking for.
-Using this method, over the course of about 3 weeks of diligent meticulous searching, I was able to pinpoint the exact location and coordinates for about 40 of the spomenik I intended to visit.
+With this information, I then examined each of these regions via satellite view on Google Maps, then, I scoured the landscape looking for traces of them.
+Thankfully, most of them are quite large and uniquely shape, so, on satellite imagery, they tended to stand out quite prominently with the shadows they cast on the ground.
+Using this method, over the course of about 3 weeks of diligent meticulous searching, I was able to pinpoint the exact location and coordinates for about 40-50 of the spomenik sites which I intended to visit.

 Google Maps aerial view of Kozara